 These data are shared on a weekly basis with the Bengaluru municipal corporation, the Bruhat Bengaluru Mahanagara Palike (BBMP) and shared on social media to provide warning of disease spread to relevant authorities.

-Moving beyond SARS-CoV-2 detection, APSI is currently leveraging its experience to develop advanced surveillance platforms for monitoring other diseases such as Dengue, by incorporating wastewater-based prevalence detection, genome sequencing, bioinformatics, data analytics, and information dissemination to public and government stakeholders.
+Moving beyond SARS-CoV-2 detection, APSI is currently leveraging its experience to develop advanced surveillance platforms for monitoring other diseases such as dengue, Influenza and respiratory syncytial viruses by incorporating wastewater-based prevalence detection, genome sequencing, bioinformatics, data analytics, and information dissemination to public and government stakeholders.
 APSI is also focused on the crisis of antimicrobial resistance (AMR) via tracking the emergence of pathogens resistant to antibiotics and other drugs.
+Visit our publications page to learn about research conducted in these areas.

 The consortium has scientific and clinical collaborative networks with academic institutions, laboratories, municipal administrations as well as hospitals to enable efficient integration of data from environmental surveillance with clinical correlates across the 4 core cities.

-These collaborations serve as nodes for expanding disease surveillance networks to other satellite centres (such as Vijaywada, Shillong and Sonipat).
+These collaborations serve as nodes for expanding disease surveillance networks to other satellite centres such as Vijaywada, Shillong and Sonipat.
 We are now building locally tailored networks at other locations across India, taking crucial steps to strengthen the country's public health surveillance network and mitigate future pandemic risks.

 Infographic Design: Superheroes against Superbugs and Rupsy Khurana